Wicca: Europe

 From her 1996 survey of British Wiccans, Pearson found that most Wiccans were aged between 25 and 45, with the average age being around 35.
-She noted that as the Wiccan community aged, so the proportion of older practitioners would increase.
+She said that as the Wiccan community aged, so the proportion of older practitioners would increase.
 She found roughly equal proportions of men and women, and found that 62% were from Protestant backgrounds, which was consistent with the dominance of Protestantism in Britain at large.
 Pearson's survey also found that half of British Wiccans featured had a university education and that they tended to work in "healing professions" like medicine or counselling, education, computing, and administration.
-She noted that there thus was "a certain homogeneity about the background" of British Wiccans.
+She said that there thus was "a certain homogeneity about the background" of British Wiccans.

 In the United Kingdom, census figures on religion were first collected in 2001; no detailed statistics were reported outside of the six main religions.
 For the 2011 census a more detailed breakdown of responses was reported with 56,620 people identifying themselves as pagans, 11,766 as Wiccans and a further 1,276 describing their religion as "Witchcraft".

 North America

 In the United States, the American Religious Identification Survey has shown significant increases in the number of self-identified Wiccans, from 8,000 in 1990, to 134,000 in 2001, and 342,000 in 2008.
 Wiccans have also made up significant proportions of various groups within that country; for instance, Wicca is the largest non-Christian faith practised in the United States Air Force, with 1,434 airmen identifying themselves as such.
 In 2024, the Pew Research Center estimated less than 1% of the U.S. population identified as Wiccan or Pagan based on a sample size of 35,000.

+Overall, Wiccans tend to be liberal and support LGBTQ+ rights as well as the environment.
+However, they tend to be less politically engaged than non-pagans.